 - On Windows 10 and Windows Server 2016, the underlying program launched when running the Sample Reads tool now runs with ‘below normal’ as the priority.
 Previously, it ran with ‘normal’ priority.

-- The underlying read mapper and de novo binaries included in the QIAGEN CLC Genomics Workbench 12.0 are from QIAGEN CLC Assembly Cell 5.1.1.
+- The underlying read mapper and de novo binaries included in the QIAGEN CLC Genomics Server 11.0 are from QIAGEN CLC Assembly Cell 5.1.1.

-- The Import SOLiD tool has been retired.
+- The SOLiD Importer has been retired.
 It was previously in Legacy Tools.
 As a consequence:

 - The tools Map Reads to Reference, Map Reads to Contigs, Trim Reads, De Novo Assembly, Extract and Count, and Annotate and Merge no longer have special handling of SOLiD colorspace data.
 They will continue to work as expected for SOLiD data, but will not make use of color information to correct for phase shifts.

 - Import | SAM/BAM Mapping Files and Standard Import | Reads from SAM/BAM files no longer allow import of data where colorspace information is provided in the form of CS flags and sequence data is omitted (SEQ = “*”) .